JamieB92/portfolio-project-three/README.md

 * Does the correct message show depending on the items in the users backpack?
     * The user is able to see the correct screen dependent on items in backpack.
-    * I have tested this by having the correct items in the backpack and seeing defeat the intruder screen.
+    * I have tested this by having the correct items in the backpack and seeing the defeat the intruder screen.
     * I have tested this by having the incorrect items in the backpack and seeing the game over screen.

 * Does the game end when you are defeated by an intruder.
     * The users game ends when they are defeated and are unable to carry on.
-    * I have tested this by being defeated by the intruder and getting game over.
+    * I have tested this by being defeated by the intruder and seeing the game over message.

-* Does the hint show the correct number of items needed to defeat the intruders on game over.
+* Does the hint show the correct number of items needed to defeat the intruders on game over?
     * Yes, the users is presented with the correct number.
-    * I have tested this by being defeated by the intruder and getting game over.
+    * I have tested this by being defeated by the intruder and seeing the game over message displaying the hint.

 ### Escape Pod